tejaswidabas123/Tableau_Visualizations/README.md

 Explore the power of data through captivating visualizations! 📊✨

-In this repository, I bring data to life using Tableau, weaving stories through vibrant and insightful visuals. 🎨 Dive into the world of [your project's theme/niche] and witness the beauty of information unfolding.
+In this repository, I bring data to life using Tableau, weaving stories through vibrant and insightful visuals. 🎨 Dive into the world of Data Analysis and witness the beauty of information unfolding.

 ## Why Explore?